keyper/keyper-android-sdk-sample/README.md

 To initialize the SDK, you can use the following snippet in your Application or any Activity.

 ```
-KeyperSDK sdk = KeyperSDK.with(this).get();
+KeyperSDK sdk = KeyperSDK.with(this).appSecret("yourAppSecret").get();
 ```

 `this` is a Context object.

+Note, that you will have to obtain an app secret from the b2b web app.
+Read the Login Chapter for more info on this.

 Note, that it is recommended to use an activity or the Application object, if you are making use of GCM and the keyper notifications.
 Read more in the Notifications chapter.

 Keep a reference to the SDK in order to interact with it.
 Alternatively, you can obtain a reference to the SDK with: